nycmeshnet/docs/content/intro/typical Installs.md

 <br><hr><br>

-**4.- A building can connect to an other building with a OmniTik using a different atenna**
+**4.- A building can connect to an other building with an OmniTik using a different atenna**

-A building can connect to an other building with an OmniTik using a [SXT] ( /hardware/sxtsqg5acd/ ) antenna.
+A building can connect to another building with an OmniTik using a [SXT] ( /hardware/sxtsqg5acd/ ) antenna.
 It can then serve one or several apartments.

 <img src="/img/typicalInstall/sxt-2.jpg" alt="photo" style="width:300px;height:400px;" >
 <img src="/img/typicalInstall/sxt-3.jpg" alt="photo" style="width:300px;height:400px;" >

 <br><hr><br>
 Those are typical installations.
-Other setup are possible and in use throughout NYC Mesh.
+Other setups are possible and in use throughout NYC Mesh.